AstraVerse

 Designers actively using the toolkit in the participatory workshop.

-To objectively measure novelty, we developed a quantitative framework.
-Each character (both participant-generated and original gods from games) was represented as a vector based on the presence/absence of the 141 Syntagms.
-We then compared the 'distance' between these vectors.
+To objectively measure novelty, each character (participant-generated and transplanted gods from games like SMITE) was represented as a vector embedding based on the 141 Syntagms.
+We used the Canberra distance metric to compare these vectors.

 Diagram showing character representation as a vector of syntagms